jitesh-cloudmaaya/cloudmaaya/deploy.md

 The Circle CI config file can be found at: `.circleci/config.yml`

-CircleCI USES DEPLY SSH KEYS
+CircleCI uses Deploy SSH KEYS that were set up on UAT, Stage and Production.
+UAT and Stage use the same key.

 #### The steps to a full deploy are:
 * Check out Code